Urine Protein

 What can be done if the urinalysis reveals proteinuria with signs of bleeding and inflammation?

-If the urinalysis reveals inflammation or bleeding, your veterinarian may recommend further testing to look for conditions such as bacterial infection, bladder stones, prostatic disease (in male dogs), vaginitis (in females), and cancer, etc. Following treatment, a repeat urinalysis is recommended to determine if the inflammation, bleeding, and proteinuria have disappeared.
+If the urinalysis reveals inflammation or bleeding, your veterinarian may recommend further testing to look for conditions such as bacterial infection, bladder stones, prostatic disease (in male dogs), vaginitis (in females), cancer, etc. Following treatment, a repeat urinalysis is recommended to determine if the inflammation, bleeding, and proteinuria have disappeared.

 What if proteinuria is present without inflammation or bleeding?

 If proteinuria is present and there is no sign of inflammation or bleeding, then serious kidney disease may exist.
-The best test to determine the severity of the problem is the urine protein:creatinine ratio (see handout "Urine Protein:Creatinine Ratio").
-A protein:creatinine ratio that remains persistently high is a reliable indicator of serious kidney disease and possibly kidney failure.
-Further investigation is recommended and could include doing blood tests to assess kidney function, testing for bacterial infection or infectious disease, performing an ultrasound of the kidneys and possibly doing a kidney biopsy.
-Once a diagnosis has been made, effective management of the problem may be possible.
+The best test to determine the severity of the problem is the urine protein/creatinine ratio (see handout "Urine Protein/Creatinine Ratio").
+A protein/creatinine ratio that is persistently high is a reliable indicator of serious kidney disease and possibly kidney failure.
+Persistently high is defined as being elevated on three consecutive samples taken two weeks apart.

 Related Articles